KardanovIR/waves-book/sections/7-dApp-Examples-and-Recipes/7-5-best-practices.md

 ## Always check the signature

-One of the most common mistakes developers make is to use the `case _ => true` check construct in smart account scripts or the` @ Verifier` functions of decentralized applications.
+One of the most common mistakes developers make is to use the `case _ => true` check construct in smart account scripts or the `@Verifier` functions of decentralized applications.
 For example, you might think that the following script only forbids `Transfer` transactions and allows all others:

 ``` scala
 {- # STDLIB_VERSION 3 # -}